ChinenyenwaN1/DevOps-Project-Documentation/BASIC WEB SOLUTION USING WORDPRESS.md

 ```
 ![image](https://user-images.githubusercontent.com/116161693/210237862-cb0f4ad9-7491-41fa-a32c-eaf004963a4d.png)

-2* **Verify if you can successfully execute SHOW DATABASES; command and see a list of existing databases.**
+**Verify if you can successfully execute SHOW DATABASES; command and see a list of existing databases.**

 ![image](https://user-images.githubusercontent.com/116161693/210237822-16b38122-40e5-47cd-86aa-e49099856c6c.png)

-3* **Change permissions and configuration so Apache could use WordPress:
+**Change permissions and configuration so Apache could use WordPress:**

 Here we need to create a configuration file for wordpress in order to point client requests to the wordpress directory.

 ```